erights/quasiParserGenerator/test/tinyses/tinyses.md

 TinySES array literals omit elision (i.e., nothing between commas).

-TinySES treats `arguments` and `eval` as reserved keywords.
+TinySES treats `async`, `arguments`, and `eval` as reserved keywords.
 Strict mode already limits `arguments` and `eval` to the point that they are effectively keywords in strict code.
 TinySES does include ellipses `...` both as rest and spread, which provides the useful functionality of `arguments` with less confusion.

 TinySES omits computed property names.
 TinySES has syntax for mutating only number-named properties, which include floating